Last updated: April 2026

 Q: Can I run Ansible Playbooks on multiple environments?

-Yes, you can manage multiple environments by defining different inventory files or using dynamic inventory scripts.
+Yes, you can manage multiple environments by defining different Ansible inventory files or using dynamic inventory scripts.
 This allows you to target different sets of hosts without changing your playbooks.

 Q: How do I handle secrets and sensitive data in Ansible Playbooks?